MEDIA LITERACY INITIATIVE

 T/F also brings the True Life Fund director to all four high schools for an assembly in the days directly preceding the Fest.
 In these meetings, the director plays clips of the film, gives background information, and answers questions from students.
 It’s a unique opportunity for both the students and the director; both groups often say it’s favorite part of the Fest.

 This year, we’re again excited to offer a special window of time, exclusively for educational tickets, for students or educators to reserve a bulk ticket order.
 This is especially great for teachers who would like to attend a particular film with a class or clubs and organizations who want to see a film as a group.
-HERE is the form for requesting group tickets!
-Please note the brief window of time to submit requests.
+Come February, there will be a short window of time for group ticket requests.
+The form for group ticket requests will be found here and distributed among interested groups.
 For more information, contact [email protected].

 TRUE/FALSE’S EDUCATION EFFORTS ARE GENEROUSLY SUPPORTED BY